 As many of you know, recently, at our request, we received a donation of 55 acres of land along the Palmer River from the Town of Warren.
 The past year has largely focused on developing walking trails at the Haile Farm Preserve to make the property accessible to the public.
 With the invaluable assistance of the Boy Scouts of Troop 25 (Warren), over a mile and a half of walking trails have been developed, several providing outstanding views of the Palmer River.
-And the work continued this past winter and spring, with another mile of trail in development, as well as the installation of an osprey platform in the marsh.
-We urge everyone to take advantage of this tremendous asset and visit the Haile Farm Preserve which is being kept open during the COVID 19 crisis.
-Please follow the posted social distancing guidelines and stay safe on the trails.
-For additional details, check our Facebook page.
+And the work continues this winter, with another mile of trail in development, as well as the installation of an osprey platform in the marsh.
+We urge everyone to take advantage of this tremendous asset and visit at the Haile Farm Preserve (New Industrial Way, close to Market Street).